Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2008

-Craig Press, grad student in the lab of Jeff Milbrandt
+Craig Press, graduate student in the lab of Jeff Milbrandt

 “Nmnat delays axonal degeneration caused by mitochondrial and oxidative stress”